JeffersonBC/docker-boilerplates/angular/README.md

 ### Prerequisites

-The only prerequisite to run this project is to have Docker and Docker Compose installed in your machine, Angular itself will run from inside the container.
-That being said, it's probably easier to have Angular CLI installed in your machine to work in the dev environment (alhtough it's possible to just run `ng` commands inside the container, using the container's Angular CLI installation).
+The only prerequisite to atually run this project is to have Docker and Docker Compose installed in your machine, Angular itself will run from inside the container.

+That being said, it's probably a good idea to have Angular CLI installed in your machine to work in the dev environment as you will need it for commands like `ng generate component <component-name>`.
+It would be possible to run everything inside the container if you modify the Dockerfile to have the container logged in a user with the same UID and GID as the one you are logged in your machine, and then running `npm run-script ng g c <component-name>` inside the container, but honestly that would be a lot of extra work for no extra results.

 ### Installing